Doctor of Dental Medicine

 The Faculty of Dentistry also offers cutting edge continuing education courses.

-o Applications for SMP must nominate SMP as their first preference;
+o Applications for the Doctor of Medicine (MD) must nominate MD as their first preference;

 o Applicants wish to apply for both DMD and MD must submit two separate applications to be considered.

 Please note the Faculty of Dentistry regularly reviews the admission criteria and application processes for its courses including the Doctor of Dental Medicine.
 It reserves the right to change these criteria and processes without notice.
 Information on this website provides advice about the currently applicable criteria and processes, and may not be correct for future application periods.

 Please note that the selection requirements for entry to the DMD in 2016 and beyond are subject to change.
 For example there is a possibility that the GPA requirement might be increased at some time after the 2016 enrolment round, and/or that a different GAMSAT calculation formula might be introduced.
 Any new policy will be posted on our